Comments And Complaints

 Our staff welcome compliments and we appreciate being told when we are doing things right.
 We will acknowledge any compliments and make sure they are passed to the relevant people

-A complaint is a way to let us know if you are not happy with some aspect of our service.
+A complaint is a way to tell us you are not happy with some aspect of our service.

-In the first instance please contact the service concerned as they may be able to remedy your concern quickly and avoid you having to go through the formal complaints process.
+First, please contact the service you want to complain about.
+They may be able to resolve your concern quickly and avoid you having to go through the formal complaints process.
 It is helpful if you explain why you are unhappy and what you think should be done to resolve the problem.
-We will investigate and try to put things right where we can.
+We'll investigate and try to put things right where we can.

 How we deal with complaints